-405. Home Management.-This course is designed in preparation for the work in the management house.
-The systematic planning of the daily routine in the home, study of labor saving devices, laundering, budgeting, dealing with problems of family life.
+405. Home Management.-The systematic planning of the daily routine in the home, the study of labor saving devices, laundering, budgeting, problems of family life.

 406. ADVANCED CLOTHING AND COSTUME DESIGN.-Practical application of principles of line, dark and light, color harmony, and texture to costumes for different individuals and purposes.
 Principles of drafting and tailoring.
 Draping in either practice materials or real materials on block patterns and dress forms.
 History of costume.
 Prerequisite, Home Economics 201.